 Join us in the Garden Bar from 19:00, to meet fellow members - all are welcome, whether you're queer, questioning, or a raging ally.
 There will be the opportunity to craft your own badge featuring a queer cinematic icons, whilst enjoying a complimentary 'Flaming Hearts' cocktail.
 Meanwhile, we'll be blasting our favourite queer dancefloor anthems, and your musical suggestions will be welcomed with open arms!

-At 20:30 we'll make our way into the screen, where Clara Bradbury-Rance will introduce the film, offering insight into the film's special place in the history of lesbian filmmaking.
+At 20:30 we'll make our way into the screen, where Lillian Crawford will introduce the film, offering insight into the film's special place in the history of lesbian filmmaking.

 Tickets are £16.50 each, and restricted to 2 per member, meaning you can bring a date or a mate.
 The ticket includes access to the pre-screening disco and badgemaking, a complimentary (non-)alcoholic cocktail, and an unallocated seat for the screening.